 Detergent Capacity: Unknown | Disposable Bag: 3 L |

-Starting off with the basics, the Ecovacs Deebot X8 Pro Omni is a combo robot vacuum and mop, meaning it can vacuum hard floors and carpets and mop floors at the same time with its lifting roller mop.
+The X8 Pro Omni is a robot vacuum and mop combo.
+That means it can vacuum hard floors and carpets and mop floors simultaneously using its lifting roller mop.
 It also has a fully featured auto-empty bin/mop-washing station, as well as front-mounted obstacle avoidance sensors.
-While it is Ecovacs’ new flagship, it’s being sold at about 20% less than many of its competitors.
+While it’s Ecovacs’ new flagship, it’s being sold at about 20% less than many of its competitors.

-We would consider its closest competitor to be the Roborock Qrevo Edge in terms of price and specs, so we will compare the X8 to the Edge a lot during this review.
+We consider its closest competitor to be the Roborock Qrevo Edge in terms of price and specs, so we’ll compare the X8 to the Edge a lot in this review.

 Pros of the Ecovacs Deebot X8 Pro Omni

 The X8 Pro has a ton of power.
-In our suction tests on max power, it was much higher than average.
-In fact, it had a top 10 score out of the over 100 robot vacuums that we have tested this way.
-It was a similar story with its airflow on max power, and both of those numbers were significantly higher than the Roborock Qrevo Edge.
+In our suction evaluation on max power, it scored higher than average.
+In fact, it had a top 10 score out of the over 100 robot vacuums we’ve evaluated this way.
+And it was a similar story with its airflow on max power.
+Both of those numbers were significantly higher than the Roborock Qrevo Edge.

 X8 Pro | Qrevo Edge | Average robot tested | |